 WhatsApp is one of the most popular messaging apps on Earth, boasting 1.5 billion users and a whopping 60 billion messages sent a day.
-There's a good chance your messages are a part of that.
+There's a good chance your messages are a part of that - and so getting them beamed to your Wear OS smartwatch is essential.

-I hate to burst your bubble, but there is no official WhatsApp app available for Wear OS.
-It's not all doom and gloom though, because there still is a way to use WhatsApp with your Wear OS device.
+And we hate to burst your bubble, but there is no official WhatsApp app available for Wear OS yet.
+It's not all doom and gloom, though, because there's still a way to use WhatsApp with your Wear OS device.
 Let's get to it.

 Wear OS is pretty big on notifications, so it's no surprise that WhatsApp notifications work perfectly well on Wear OS.
 All of your messages will come right through, sitting pretty in your notifications tray.